Messiah (British TV series)

 A crime series, it follows the investigations of DCI Red Metcalfe, who often investigates particularly gruesome murders.
 Metcalfe is played by Scottish actor Ken Stott, and the other main regulars in the series are Kate Beauchamp (Frances Grey), Duncan Warren (Neil Dudgeon) and Metcalfe's wife Susan (Michelle Forbes).
-The deafness of Forbes' character necessitated both her and Stott learning British Sign Language for their characters' frequent exchanges.
+The deafness of Forbes' character necessitated both her and Stott learning British Sign Language for their characters' frequent exchanges, with Forbes doing so in six days.